 The Curly Fleece Coat grows into spirals much like braided hair in humans and is also a single coat with no fluffy undercoat.
 When clipped short it should not grow back as curly as the Wool Coat.

 The Wavy Fleece Coat is the ultimate coat type.
 Single coat with absence of fluffy undercoat.
 As puppies they are not as ‘pretty’ as their curlier litter mates but mature into stunningly beautiful dogs with easier maintained coats.

 Straightish and only slightly wavy as puppies more curl develops until the coat is a long swinging curtain of loose slightly wavy tendrils.
 When clipped off short the coat should not grow back curly.

 The Micro Fine Fleece Coat (Supper soft and fine texture in wavy or spiralling coat) is an allergy and asthma friendly coat, if kept well groomed.
 Because this coat is finer and softer if it gets mats that aren’t brushed out regularly eventually some of the mats will ball up into little “tumble weeds” and come out of the coat.
 It is recommended to thoroughly brush/comb this coat about once a week and don’t let the coat length to get past about three inches in length with trimming two to three times a year.

-The Wool Coat (Dense curly coat with a lambs wool texture) is an allergy and asthma friendly coat with the highest rate of success of the three coat types (Hair/Fleece/Wool).
+The Wool Coat (Dense curly coat with a lambs wool texture) has tight curls and feels similar to that of a pure bred Poodle.
+This is an allergy and asthma friendly coat with the highest rate of success of the three coat types (Hair/Fleece/Wool).
 It will need to be brushed/combed thoroughly about once a week.
 This coat also requires trimming about three-four times a year.